adamczapla/adamczapla.github.io/_posts/2025-02-21-nttp-compile-time-builder-strategy-constexpr-conversion-of-vector-to-array.md

 Inside `to_array`, the builder executes to generate a `std::vector` at compile time.

-The contents of the vector are copied into an **oversized array** (`std::array<int, max_size>`), and the actual number of inserted elements is determined.
+The contents of the vector are copied into an **oversized array** (`std::array<int, max_size>`), and the exact number of copied elements is determined.

-These values — the temporary array and its actual size — are returned in a `std::pair`.
+These values — the temporary array and its corresponding element count — are returned in a `std::pair`.

 ### Why This Intermediate Step?